The best workstation laptops are the only laptops that can handle crunching hordes of data or video-editing large files in 4K.

 - See our best laptops under $300 and best smartphones pages

 To speed up your workflow in apps like Adobe Premiere or Blender, your workstation needs a beastly processor (such as Intel's Xeon series); a vibrant, color-accurate display; and a powerful GPU.
-We recently reviewed the Asus ProArt StudioBook 15 and the Acer ConceptD 7 Ezel, which are a solid workstations.
+We recently reviewed the Gigabyte Aero 17 and the Acer ConceptD 7 Ezel, which are a solid workstations.
 If you're looking for a beast with a 30-series GPU, see our beginner's guide to Nvidia GeForce RTX 30 series mobile GPUs.
 And if you're looking for killer performance and something that can game, check out our Asus ROG Zephyrus G15 (GA503Q) review.
-And if you're looking for something affordable, see our recent Gateway Creator Series 15 Performance Notebook review.
+Also, see our best back to school sales page.

-While the quest to procure the best workstation is no feeble task, we will help you pick the best system for your needs and budget.
-Whether you need a huge, vibrant display or an affordable powerhouse, here are the best workstations you can buy right now.
+While the quest to procure the best workstation laptop is no feeble task, we will help you pick the best system for your needs and budget.
+Whether you need a huge, vibrant display or an affordable powerhouse, here are the best workstation laptops you can buy right now.

 If you’re looking for a 17-inch workstation, you can’t go wrong with the Asus ProArt StudioBook Pro W700G3T.
 The StudioBook Pro has one of the most stunning designs I've ever seen on a laptop.
 In its gorgeous, 0.7-inch-slim design lies a strong Intel Xeon E-2276M processor and an Nvidia Quadro RTX 3000 GPU along with a vivid, 17-inch, 16:10 display and a comfortable keyboard.